64-Tesseract/ncAuth/README.md

 `S`
 Runs the script `script.sh` in the install directory, passing the current code's name & displayed code.
 This could be used for example to copy the code to the clipboard, but as clipboards are very WM-dependent, you'll have to write the script yourself.
-A workaround for SXMO (since nothing supports its clipboard) is to call `xdotool` to type the code after a few seconds.
+If you can't access your clipboard, a workaround could be to call `xdotool` to type the code after a few seconds.

 `E`
 Runs the script `edit.sh` in the install directory, passing the current file name.